dogeorg/dogebox/docs/BUILDING.md

 make nanopc-T6
 ```

-Take a note of the location of the built image.
+The last line of output should tell you where the resulting image is located.
+Copy it into the build tree (or somewhere that has write access) and take note of it's location.

 The SD images are built with a fork of FriendlyElec's sd-fuse_rk3588 for now.
-The following steps will be automated or replaced.
+They need to be run on a debian-based x86_64 machine.
+The following steps will be automated or replaced soon.

 ### SD